Rates & Charges Explained

 Your Rate Notice explained

-Download the '2023-24 Rates and Charges' flyer for information on how rates are set and calculated, why waste charges have increased and how every $100 of your rates is spent.
+The "Your Rates and Charges" flyer explains how rates are set and calculated, how waste charges are changing and how every $100 of your rates is spent.

 How Rates are Calculated